 - Raw Almonds - in the U.S., technically almonds labeled as "raw" aren't raw at all.
 They are steam treated for food safety.
 But "raw" is what you want to look for on the label or bulk bin.

-- Maple Syrup - almonds are lower in carbohydrates than cashews, so this yogurt needs a touch of added sugar to help it culture.
-Feel free to use another type of sweetener if you don't have maple syrup on hand.
+- Maple Syrup - since almonds are lower in carbohydrates than cashews, this yogurt needs a touch of added sugar to help it culture.
+Feel free to use another type of sugar if you don't have maple syrup on hand.
 Note: it's such a small amount that it doesn't make the yogurt taste sweet; the end result tastes like sugar-free, plain yogurt.

 - Agar Agar Powder - this seaweed-based vegan "gelatin" is such a useful ingredient!
-I use it to create healthy desserts, like these lightened-up lemon bars, and for the perfect texture in my Vegan Feta Cheese and Vegan Cream Cheese.
+I use it to create healthy desserts, like these lightened-up Lemon Bars, and for the perfect texture in my Vegan Feta Cheese and Vegan Cream Cheese.
 Agar keeps for a long time in the pantry.
-If you decide to omit it, the yogurt will still taste great but will be quite a bit thinner, more like kefir.
+If you decide to omit it, the yogurt will still taste great but will have a thinner consistency, more like kefir.

 See the recipe card at the bottom of the post for amounts and full instructions.